BochengYin/AI-Calendar/SUPABASE_SETUP.md

 2. Open your app in the browser
 3. You should see the login screen
 4. Enter your email address
-5. Check your email for the magic link
+5. Check your email for the verification code
-6. Click the link to log in
+6. Enter the code in your app to log in

 ### 2. Test Database Access
 1. After logging in, create a calendar event using the chat